Keitele Canal

 Keitele Canal is water route in Central Finland.
 It is about 45 km long.
 The canal consists of six lakes and five self-service locks.

-The canal connects two biggest lakes in Central Finland, Lake Päijänne and Lake Keitele, thus forming a water route of altogether ca. 400 km from the City of Lahti in the southern end to the municipality of Pielavesi in the North.
+The canal connects two biggest lakes in Central Finland, Lake Päijänne and Lake Keitele, thus forming a water route of altogether ca. 400 km from the city of Lahti on the southern end to the municipality of Pielavesi in the north.

 History

 The canal was first proposed at the end of the 19th century.
 Concrete plans were made in 1962 and again in 1981.
 Finally the canal was built in 1990-1993 as part of the Finnish-Soviet trade.
 The Soviet Union owed Finland and paid its debt by building the locks.
 The project cost 245M Finnish marks.

 Originally the canal was intended for the benefit of the wood industry in the region.
 However, the timber rafting ended in 2002.
 Since then the canal has been used by private and cruise boats only.